 She also has a great intertest in other areas including medical research and care charities as well as educational organisations.

 Kathryn also heads up the not for profit technical team at haysmacintyre and therefore plays an active role training audit staff and updating them on emerging issues in the charities and not for profit sector.

 Outside of work, Kathryn is a Trustee and the Chair of the Audit Committee of a multi-academy Trust and has previously been the Chair of Governors of a primary school.
 This allows her to bring her own trustee and governance experiences to her clients.

 As an avid music fan, Kathryn likes to attend regular gigs and festivals, although most of her spare time is occupied by her two children.

 Nick is an employment tax director at haysmacintyre.

 Nick advises on a wide range of issues including: PAYE and National Insurance; benefits in kind; PAYE settlement agreements; expense policy reviews; employment status; optional remuneration arrangements, National Minimum Wage and providing support throughout an HMRC Employer Compliance review.
 He provides practical guidance and solutions to clients and has a good understanding of the ‘client’s perspective’ being a trustee of a charity himself and the advice they seek from their professional advisers.

-Nick has been working with a wide range of charities concerning the impending changes to the IR35 legislation which will be coming into effect from 6 April 2021.
+Nick has been working with a wide range of charities concerning the impending changes to the IR35 legislation which came into effect from 6 April 2021.
 Since March 2020 Nick has been working with clients, helping them through the challenges of the pandemic, including:

 Nick is a member of the Chartered Institute of Taxation.